Corporate Culture: What is it?

 On Star Trek, the driving force of The Borg collective is perfection.
 They attempt to achieve it by enforcing uniformity and conformity.
 Some corporate cultures are like that.
 Perfection becomes an end in and of itself rather than a means to satisfying the needs of clients.
 There is no margin for error.
 Senior managers and team leaders set unrealistic expectations.
 Even though they are not perfect, the leadership team in these organizations demand perfection from team members and punish mistakes that have little impact on the ultimate goal of providing excellent customer service.

 “Resistance is futile….you will be assimilated…”

-Any corporate culture that compels employees to supress their individuality and punishes those who fail to conform is similar to The Borg.
+Any corporate culture that compels employees to suppress their individuality and punishes those who fail to conform is similar to The Borg.
 It’s one thing to promote a shared set of values, foster innovation and encourage team members to treat one another and clients with respect and dignity.
-It’s quite another to, in Borg-like fashion, force conformity, supresses individuality, and punish team members who express different points of view.
+It’s quite another to, in Borg-like fashion, force conformity, suppress individuality, and punish team members who express different points of view.
 Some companies reflect an almost “hive mind” mentality by punishing those who express points of view that are not identical to the rest of the team.

 As you watch this video, every time you hear “The Borg”, replace it with the name of any company with a toxic corporate culture and the parallels will leap off the screen.

 Some corporate cultures, like the one for which 3M is known, use a different approach.
 They place a priority on innovation and encourage employees to come up with new ideas.
 They even have contests to reward team members who think of new ways to extend the life of existing products.
 3M has had in extending the life of Post-it notes.
 This has come by rewarding differences and new ways of thinking rather than punishing it.